EricKMY/posd2020f_TA/README.md

     }

     Shape* currentItem(){
-        // return the shape iterator currently point to.
+        // return the shape iterator currently point at.
     }
 };
 ```